Times are tough, but we’re still driving new resea… - The Lily Foundation

 28 October 2020

-In these increasingly uncertain times it's good to know that The Lily Foundation is continuing to fund world-leading research into mitochondrial diseases.
+In these increasingly uncertain times it's good to know that The Lily Foundation is continuing to fund world-leading research into discovering effective treatments and, ultimately, a cure for mitochondrial disease.

 Man in a lab coat, gloves and mask uses a micropipette

-We're delighted to announce funding for three exciting new research projects that aim to increase scientific understanding of 'mito' and improve the lives of those impacted by it.
+We’re delighted to announce funding for three exciting new research projects that aim to increase scientific understanding of mitochondrial diseases and improve the lives of those impacted by them.
 These projects involve teams from leading mitochondrial research groups across the UK, and strengthen the longstanding relationship The Lily Foundation has with mitochondrial scientists committed to making a difference to those living with the condition.

 The new studies, which were selected following rigorous review by an international panel of independent experts, brings the number of research projects currently funded by The Lily Foundation to 14.
 Since launching in 2007, we have invested a total of £2.3 million into mitochondrial disease research that has changed lives and advanced the search for a cure.